 - International Association for Hydrogen Energy (IAHE) - Founding member of Hydrogen Safety Division

-Risk analysis, system safety, failure analysis, Human Reliability Analysis, human-machine interaction, decision making under uncertainty, Bayesian Networks, Bayesian methods, complex systems.
+Risk analysis, system safety, human reliability analysis, causality, human-machine teams, decision making under uncertainty, Bayesian Networks, Bayesian methods, complex systems.

-Applications in: nuclear power plants, hydrogen fueling stations, oil and gas, energy, transportation, and infrastructure
+Applications in: nuclear power plants, hydrogen fueling stations, oil and gas systems, energy, transportation, and infrastructure.

 - ENRE 602 - Reliability Analysis